wwliao/hpp_freeze1_pangenome_graph_qc/benchmarking/README.md

-# Benchmarking of graph variants
+# Benchmarking of graph variants (work in progress)

 ## Short variants